Vectorworks/developer-scripting/Function Reference/Functions/Field.md

 |s3|STRING|   |

 ## Remarks
 Obsolete function maintained for compatibility with old scripts.
-Use [[VS:SetRField| SetRField]] for new scripts.
+Use [ SetRField](SetRField.md) for new scripts.

 [sd 9/14/98] Update the RecordNode attached to object "h" by setting the field "s2" of format "s1" to the value "s3".
 The object is not redrawn immediately, so don't call this for a symbol which uses the "link text to record" feature.